 Click on any of the above topic links to jump to specific information, or continue reading to learn all about the festival.

-Vancouver Wine Festival
+Vancouver Wine Festival in 2019

 The Vancouver International Wine Festival takes place in the early spring each year and features over 1500 wines from 15 or so countries at more than a dozen events over the course of the festival.
 In a typical year close to 25,000 people participate.